 The global macroeconomic environment is facing challenges.
 The growth rate of the Chinese economy has gradually slowed in recent years and the trend may continue.
 There is considerable uncertainty over the long-term effects of the monetary and fiscal policies adopted by the central banks and financial authorities of some of the world's leading economies, including the United States and China.
+The conflict in Ukraine and the imposition of broad economic sanctions on Russia could raise energy prices and disrupt global markets.
 Unrest, terrorist threats and the potential for war in the Middle East and elsewhere may increase market volatility across the globe.
 There have also been concerns on the relationship among China and other countries, including the surrounding Asian countries, which may potentially have economic effects.
 In particular, there is significant uncertainty about the future relationship between the United States and China with respect to trade policies, treaties, government regulations and tariffs.
 Economic conditions in China are sensitive to global economic conditions, as well as changes in domestic economic and political policies and the expected or perceived overall economic growth rate in China.
 Any severe or prolonged slowdown in the global or PRC economy may materially and adversely affect our business, results of operations, and financial condition.
 In addition, continued turbulence in the international markets may adversely affect our ability to access capital markets to meet liquidity needs.